VegeDelight Vegetarian Restaurant entrance and storefront with window food display in downtown Toronto

 A practical guide for groups with both vegetarian and Thai-food preferences, including cross-ordering support between Vegedelight and Evergreen Thai.

-Vegetarian & Mixed Groups 2025-02-15 Published by Jackson
+Vegetarian Catering & Mixed Groups 2024-06-26 Published by Jackson

 Mixed groups usually get stuck when one person wants Thai food, another wants a dedicated vegetarian menu, and nobody wants to split into separate orders.
 That is where Evergreen Thai and Vegedelight create a much easier setup.